SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Differences between Discriminative and Generative models.md

 ### Support Vector Machine

 A Support Vector Machine (SVM) is a supervised classification and regression algorithm that uses the concept of **hyperplanes**.
-These hyperplanes can be understood as **multi-dimensional linear decision boundaries** that separate groups of unequal data points.
+These hyperplanes can be understood as **multi-dimensional linear [[../../Decision Boundaries|decision boundaries]]** that separate groups of unequal data points.
 An example of a hyperplane is shown below.

 [IMAGE {2 } { SVM } START SAMPLE]